The Great British Bake Off: United States

-The Great British Bake Off airs in the United States under the name The Great British Baking Show because "Bake-Off" is a registered trademark of Pillsbury in the U.S. As of October 2022, the British series 1-7 were available in the United States on The Roku Channel, labeled as Seasons 1-7, and the British series 8-13 were available in the United States on Netflix, labeled as Collections 5-10.
+The Great British Bake Off airs in the United States under the name The Great British Baking Show because "Bake-Off" is a registered trademark of Pillsbury in the U.S. As of October 2022, the British series 1–7 were available in the United States on The Roku Channel, labeled as Seasons 1–7, and the British series 8–13 were available in the United States on Netflix, labeled as Collections 5–10.

-From 2014-2018, the US broadcaster PBS aired five series of the show.
+From 2014 to 2018, the US broadcaster PBS aired five series of the show.
 PBS broadcast the fifth British series as Season 1 in winter 2014–2015, shortly after it aired in the UK, and in autumn 2015 PBS broadcast the fourth British series as Season 2 because the new British series was not ready.
 The sixth series was broadcast as Season 3 in summer 2016, and the seventh series was broadcast as Season 4 in summer 2017.
 After the show moved to Channel 4, PBS purchased the BBC's third series and broadcast it as Season 5 instead of licensing the eighth series from Channel 4.
 PBS chose not to license the Channel 4 series.

-In 2018, Netflix acquired the rights to stream the eighth British series, which was the first from Channel 4, and debuted it as a "Netflix Original Production" labeled as Collection 5; the service already had PBS's Seasons 1-4 available for streaming, labeled as Collections 1-4.
+In 2018, Netflix acquired the rights to stream the eighth British series, which was the first from Channel 4, and debuted it as a "Netflix Original Production" labeled as Collection 5; the service already had PBS's Seasons 1–4 available for streaming, labeled as Collections 1–4.
 Netflix added the third British series as a separate show, The Great British Baking Show: The Beginnings, later in 2018.
-In January 2022, Collections 1-4 and The Great British Baking Show: The Beginnings left Netflix.
+In January 2022, Collections 1–4 and The Great British Baking Show: The Beginnings left Netflix.
 Netflix also added the Holiday and Masterclass episodes as separate shows from the individual seasons they were originally part of.
 The Great British Baking Show: Holidays includes the holiday episodes that have aired since 2018.
 The Masterclass episodes were added to Netflix in April 2017 as The Great British Baking Show: Masterclass, but were removed in April 2021.

 In 2022, The Roku Channel began streaming the seven British series that originally aired on the BBC, including the first and second series that had not previously been available in the U.S.

 The following table shows the analogous series numbers between the major distributors; the series in italics are no longer available from that distributor:

-The Great American Baking Show, an American adaptation of The Great British Bake Off, aired on ABC for five seasons from 2015-2020.
-Its sixth season will air on The Roku Channel starting in 2023.